arcus-azure/arcus.messaging/docs/preview/01-index.md

 * Migrate from v0.x to v1.0 ([docs](./03-Guides/migration-guide-v1.0.md))

 # Installation
-The features are available on NuGet, for example:
+The packages are available on NuGet, for example:

 ```shell
 PM > Install-Package Arcus.Messaging.Pumps.ServiceBus